Akkermansia

 - Does Akkermansia help with weight loss?

 - In small trials, yes, modestly.
-A 3-month trial of pasteurised Akkermansia in overweight adults showed about 2 kg more weight loss than placebo, plus improved insulin sensitivity.
-The effect is real but smaller than GLP-1 medications.
+A 3-month trial of pasteurised Akkermansia in overweight adults showed about 2 kg of weight loss versus placebo, though this did not reach statistical significance (P = 0.091); the improvement in insulin sensitivity was significant.
+Any weight effect is small and far below GLP-1 medications.
 Probably most useful as part of a broader gut-supportive plan.

 - Can I test my Akkermansia level?